Llocer/llocer_ev_examples/README.md

 The following examples are provided on this repository:

+OCPP related:
 - OcppExample.java: Implementation of an OCPP websocket server using librarian [llocer_ocpp](https://github.com/Llocer/llocer_ocpp).
 - ocpp_test1.py: python script to simulate an OCPP client.

+OCPI related:
-- OcpiTestLocationReceiver: Implementation of a OCPI node with the modules: Versions, Credentials and Locations (receiver interface).
+- OcpiTestLocationReceiver: Implementation of a OCPI node with the modules: Versions, Credentials and Locations (receiver interface) using librarian [llocer_ocpi](https://github.com/Llocer/llocer_ocpi).
-- OcpiTestLocationSener: Implementation of a OCPI node with the modules: Versions, Credentials and Locations (sender interface).
+- OcpiTestLocationSener: Implementation of a OCPI node with the modules: Versions, Credentials and Locations (sender interface) using same librarian.

 Detailed descriptions are provided below.